Menstrual underwear odor: Louloucup tips

 odeurs règles

-IV - Unpleasant odors: when should you see a doctor? 🩺
+IV – Bad odors: when should you see a doctor? 🩺

-Although odors related to period underwear are generally harmless and easy to get rid of with proper care, some situations require medical attention.
+Although odors related to period panties are generally harmless and easy to remove with proper care, some situations do require medical attention.

-If you notice a strong, unusual odor that persists despite proper washing, it could indicate a vaginal flora imbalance or an infection.
-Fishy, rotten egg, or particularly unpleasant smells—especially if accompanied by unusual discharge, itching, burning, or pain—should be checked by a doctor.
+If you notice a strong, unusual smell that persists despite proper washing of your underwear, this may indicate a vaginal flora imbalance or an infection.
+Fishy, rotten-egg or particularly unpleasant odors, especially if accompanied by abnormal discharge, itching, burning or pain, should prompt a medical consultation.

-Certain infections, like bacterial vaginosis, vaginal yeast infections, or STIs, can change the smell of your discharge and, in turn, your period underwear.
-Early diagnosis allows for quick, effective treatment to restore your intimate balance.
+Certain infections such as bacterial vaginosis, vaginal yeast infections or STIs can change the smell of your discharge and, as a result, the smell of your period panties.
+Early diagnosis allows for fast, effective treatment so you can restore your intimate balance.

-V- Choosing the right period underwear to minimize odors 🛍️
+V – Choose the right period underwear to reduce odours 🛍️

-Choosing the right period underwear can greatly affect odor control.
-Here are a few things to consider:
+Choosing the right menstrual underwear can greatly influence the occurrence of odors.
+Here are some criteria to consider:

-Choose styles that match your flow type—it’s important.
-At Louloucup, we have three distinct ranges of underwear based on flow intensity: light, medium, or heavy.
+Choose styles suited to your flow—that’s important.
+At Louloucup we have three distinct ranges of underwear depending on flow intensity: light, medium or heavy.

-• For a light flow: go for our Lucie panty, thin and discreet, which minimizes heat and moisture.
+• For a light flow: choose our Lucie panties, thin and discreet, which limit heat and moisture.

-• For medium flow: our Louise underwear offers a great balance between absorbency and breathability.
+• For a medium flow: our Louise brief offers a great balance between absorbency and breathability.

-• For heavy flow: the Mathilde panty, with its high absorbency, lets you go longer between changes.
+• For heavy flow: the Mathilde panties, with their high absorbency, mean you don’t have to change as often.

 Materials and design

-• certified organic cotton lining that lets your skin breathe,
+• lining in certified organic cotton that lets the skin breathe,

 • absorbent fabric treated for its antibacterial properties,

-• Design allows for good airflow to prevent excessive moisture.
+• design that allows good air circulation to prevent excessive moisture.

-Even with the best menstrual underwear, it’s recommended to change it every 12 hours at most, or more often on heavy flow days.
-Having several pairs allows you to rotate and wash them properly between uses.
-Louloucup panties are designed to provide optimal protection while minimizing the risk of unpleasant odors.
-Their premium composition of natural (cotton, bamboo) and breathable materials makes them an ideal choice for comfortable, worry-free menstrual hygiene.
+Even with the best menstrual panties, it is recommended to change them every 12 hours maximum, or more frequently on heavy flow days.
+Having several menstrual panties allows you to alternate them and wash them properly between uses.
+Louloucup panties are designed to offer optimal protection while minimizing the risk of unpleasant odors.
+Their premium composition of natural (cotton, bamboo) and breathable materials makes them an ideal choice for comfortable and worry-free menstrual hygiene.

 FAQ: Odors and period underwear

-How do you know if the smell of your period underwear is normal?
+How do I know if the smell of my period underwear is normal?

-A slight metallic or neutral odor is completely normal.
-It's the natural smell of blood oxidizing.
-However, a strong fishy, ammonia-like, or particularly unpleasant and persistent odor could indicate a hygiene issue or infection and should be checked.
+A slight metallic or neutral smell is completely normal.
+It’s simply the natural scent of oxidized blood.
+However, a strong fishy, ammonia-like, or particularly unpleasant and persistent odor may indicate a hygiene issue or an infection and should not be ignored.

 Doesn’t white vinegar damage the fabric of my period underwear?

-No, when properly diluted (1 part vinegar to 3 parts water), white vinegar is safe for your period underwear’s fibers.
-In fact, it’s recommended for its natural deodorizing and disinfecting properties.
-However, avoid using it undiluted or too often.
+No, when properly diluted (1 part vinegar to 3 parts water), white vinegar is safe for the fibers of your period panties.
+It’s even recommended for its natural deodorizing and disinfecting properties.
+However, avoid using it undiluted or too frequently.

 Why does my period underwear develop an ammonia smell?

-The ammonia smell usually comes from the breakdown of urea in small amounts of urine that can come into contact with the underwear.
-To avoid this, make sure to wipe well after using the bathroom and change your underwear regularly, especially on heavy flow days.
+The smell of ammonia usually comes from the breakdown of urea in small amounts of urine that may come into contact with the panties.
+To avoid this, make sure you wipe carefully after using the toilet and change your panties regularly, especially on heavy-flow days.

-How long can I wear my period underwear before it starts to smell?
+How long can I wear my period panties before they start to smell?

-It’s recommended not to wear the same period underwear for more than 12 hours at a time, even if your flow is light.
-If your flow is heavy, it’s better to change every 6 to 8 hours to avoid saturation and odors.
-With Louloucup underwear, you get excellent absorbency so you can feel confident for longer.
+It’s recommended not to wear the same period underwear for more than 12 consecutive hours, even if your flow is light.
+In case of a heavy flow, it’s best to change it every 6 to 8 hours to avoid saturation and the appearance of odors.
+With Louloucup panties, you benefit from excellent absorbency that lets you stay relaxed for longer.

 Can probiotics help reduce menstrual odor?